criwe/t3_linkfree/README.md

 # Usage

-- Add a page for the linktree
+- Add a page for the linktree, remember ID
-- Add an template there
+- Add t3linkfree set to your siteset
-- Insert static template of t3_linkfree
+- Set Root ID!
+(Important!)
-- Configure the extension via the constant editor (logo, name, logolink..)
+- Configure the extension via settings (logo, name, logolink..)
-- Add subpages to add links to your linktree (you can add normal paged, internal or external links)
+- Add subpages to add links to your linktree (you can add normal pages, internal or external links)

 # Customizing